 Did you know the Sunday inserts in your local paper have anywhere from $50 to $75 worth of coupons in them?
 Clipping coupons or printing them from websites can save you 10 to 15 percent on your grocery bill.

-Also consider joining your supermarket's shopper's club.
+Also consider joining your supermarket's shopper's club or app.
 Not only will you enjoy price specials, but you may receive additional coupons for items you regularly purchase at check-out or by email.

 The Food Marketing Institute reports 60 percent of shoppers say they are economizing by buying store brand products (also known as private label).
 Private label brands are often 15 to 20 percent less expensive than their national brand counterparts while the quality of the food may match the national brand.